How Long Does a Misdemeanor Stay On Your Record?

 Even in states that do not follow the 7-year rule, individuals may be able to get a record sealed, expunged, or even automatically sealed for certain crimes.
 More and more states are making the path to expungement much easier if the individual has been convicted of specific crimes.
 For example, California’s prop 643 allows individuals with various marijuana-related convictions to have their records sealed after just a few years.

 After being convicted of a misdemeanor, the big question on many people’s minds will be: how does a misdemeanor affect you?
 By far the biggest way a misdemeanor will affect an individual’s life is anything involving a background check.
-For most people, this will mean pre-employment background checks and tenant background checks.
+For most people, this will mean pre-employment background checks and background checks for tenants.

 Any criminal history information will be considered a red flag on either of these checks but in the case of most misdemeanors, it should not have a huge impact.
 Individuals should be prepared to answer any questions about their criminal record in order to increase their chances of passing a background check.